davep/boxquote.el/README.md

+# `boxquote.el`
+Quote text with a semi-box.

 [![MELPA Stable](http://stable.melpa.org/packages/boxquote-badge.svg)](http://stable.melpa.org/#/boxquote)
 [![MELPA](https://melpa.org/packages/boxquote-badge.svg)](https://melpa.org/#/boxquote)

 ## Commentary:

-boxquote provides a set of functions for using a text quoting style that partially boxes in the left hand side of an area of text, such a marking style might be used to show externally included text or example code.
+`boxquote.el` provides a set of functions for using a text quoting style that partially boxes in the left hand side of an area of text, such a marking style might be used to show externally included text or example code.

 ```
 ,----